 Advice For High School Freshman

 The below advice is really all about life lessons.
 We have to learn to value ourselves for our unique talents and be our biggest fans.
-Relationships our biggest source of joy but they can also bring challenges that we must learn from.
+Relationships are our biggest source of joy but they can also bring challenges that we must learn from.
 Even when it seems hard to bear, remember it will pass.

 Grades do not define you.

-High school often involves a heavier workload and increased pressure to succeed.
-Learn how to study effectively – whether that means setting aside quiet time at the library every night or organizing a study group with some friends.
-Sit close to the front of the classroom if possible and never be afraid to approach a teacher with any concerns.
 Most teachers want you to succeed.
 Encountering one who doesn’t care can be rough, but there are more out there who do care.
 You’ll find them.
 At the end of the day, grades on a piece of paper do not define your intelligence or your future.
 Put your best effort into your schoolwork, but make sure to give yourself a break if you don’t do as well as you had hoped.
-There are so many other ways to be successful that do not involve grades – being a loyal friend, dedicating yourself to theater or sports, or learning how to make life decisions with confidence.

 Learn from your relationships.